 Closed to the public since February 2016, the Soldiers Memorial Military Museum will reopen in time for Veterans Day 2018.
 Exhibits will tell the stories of U.S. wars from World War I through the current War on Terror, through the lense of St. Louis soldiers and families.

 The main floor will be home to the museum’s permanent collection, while the lower floor will feature rotating exhibitions.

-“We are honored to be part of the extensive restoration of one of St. Louis’ historic treasures, a city in which we’ve been doing business for over 30 years,” says Brandon Donat, Midwest Regional Vice President for Mid America Metals.
+“We are honored to be part of the extensive restoration of one of St. Louis’ historic treasures, a city in which we’ve been doing business for over 30 years,” says Brandon Donat, Midwest Regional Vice President for Mid America Specialty Services.